-- 1. Perform the pre-use/daily, quarterly and semi-annual inspections. - Change the lubricating oil in the hoist gear cavity after an oil sample has been taken as described on this page.
+- Perform the Pre-Use/Daily Inspection, Quarterly inspection and Semi-Annual Inspection. - Change the lubricating oil in the hoist gear cavity after an oil sample has been taken as described in Gear Oil Sampling and Analysis, page 5-6.
 Refill the hoist to the proper level with recommended lubricant.
-Refer to the machine's lubrication chart.
+Refer to Lubrication, page 9-1.